Why understanding Human Factors enhances performance and safety in aviation

 As we adapt to the unpredictable changes happening in our world, it’s never been more critical to have a deep understanding of the human factors that affect both safety and performance in high risk industries such as aviation.

-Southpac’s Aviation Maintenance Human Factors Course aligns with Part-145 requirements for aviation Human Factors training, and looks at humans as components of complex systems – examining how these sociotechnical systems harmonise to produce safe and effective operations.
+Southpac’s Aviation Maintenance Human Factors Course aligns with Part-145 requirements for aviation Human Factors training.
+This course looks at humans as components of complex systems – examining how these sociotechnical systems harmonise to produce safe and effective operations.

 The course focuses on:

 - Safety and Organisational culture

 - Sleep and fatigue management